drone-runners/drone-runner-docker/content/configuration/plugins.md

     webhook: https://hooks.slack.com/services/...
 {{< / highlight >}}

-The great thing about plugins is they are just Docker containers.
-This means __anyone__ can easily encapsulate logic, bundle as a Docker image, and share with your organization or with the broader community.
+As you can see plugins are just Docker containers.
+Anyone can encapsulate logic, bundle as a Docker image, and publish to a Docker registry to share with their organization, or with the broader community.

+{{< alert "info" >}}
+The Drone community owns the plugins/ namespace in Dockerhub.
+Any plugin prefixed with plugins/ is actively maintained and vetted by community members.
+{{< / alert >}}

+{{< alert "info" >}}
+The Drone community plugins in the plugins/ namespace are maintained by the community.
+Community plugins are not subject to our Enterprise support policy or service level agreements.
+{{< / alert >}}

 # Secrets